rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-015/index.md

 game framework built on top of [miniquad].

 This month was about polishing 0.3-alpha version.
 Important things that got fixed:

-- Text rendering was reimplemented with [fontdue].
-[Example][macroquad-text-src], [Web demo](macroquad-text-web).
+- Text rendering was reimplemented with [fontdue]:
+  [example][macroquad-text-src], [web demo][macroquad-text-web].
-- Android resources system got fixed, long-term [issue][android-resources-issues] got closed.
+- A long-term [issue with Android resources system][android-resources-issues] got fixed.
-- Particle system got released.
-[Example][particles-src], [Web demo](particles-web-demo).
+- Particle system was released:
+  [example][particles-src], [web demo][particles-web-demo].

-And special shutout goes to [donuts] game.
-[donuts] is a simple game made in couple of days, like a jam game.
+And special shutout goes to [donuts] game by [@cedric-h] - a simple game made in couple of days, like a jam game.
-It is a really good showcase of macroquad approach on simple game code and allowing hardcode and hacks for empowering gameplay experiments.
+It's a really good showcase of macroquad's approach on simple game code that allows hardcoding and hacks for empowering gameplay experiments.

 [macroquad]: https://github.com/not-fl3/macroquad
 [miniquad]: https://github.com/not-fl3/miniquad